SS Heimwehr Danzig

 SS Heimwehr "Danzig" was an SS unit established in the Free City of Danzig (today Gdańsk and environs, Poland) before the Second World War.
-It fought with the German Army against the Polish Army during the invasion of Poland, and some of its members committed a massacre of Polish civilians.
+It fought with the German Army against the Polish Army during the invasion of Poland.
 After this it became part of the 3rd SS Totenkopf Division and ceased to exist as an independent unit.

 Also known as Heimwehr Danzig (Danzig Home Defense), it was officially established on 20 June 1939, when the Danzig senate under Albert Forster decided to set up its own armed force; a cadre of this new unit primarily formed the Danzig SS Wachsturmbann "Eimann".

 History

 Reichsführer-SS Heinrich Himmler supported this project and sent SS-Obersturmbannführer Hans Friedemann Götze to Danzig.
 Goetze was the commander of the III.
 Sturmbann (Battalion) of the 4th SS-Totenkopfstandarte "Ostmark", established in October 1938 in Berlin-Adlersheim.